Flint Town United F.C.: Flint Town United

 1990 saw the transformation of Welsh Football with the formation of two new leagues.
-The Cymru Alliance was formed to amalgamated teams playing in the Welsh League (North), Welsh National League (Wrexham), Clwyd League and the Mid-Wales League.
-While South Wales amalgamated their own leagues, which was to become the forerunner of the League of Wales.
-In that same season the club appointed Tony Martin as their new manager, with Les Davies his assistant.
-That season saw the club become the new league's first champions, also winning the North Wales Challenge Cup for the first time in the club's history.
+The Cymru Alliance combined teams playing in the Welsh League (North), Welsh National League (Wrexham), Clwyd League and the Mid-Wales League, while South Wales amalgamated their own leagues, which was to become the forerunner of the League of Wales.
+In that same season, the club appointed Tony Martin as their new manager, with Les Davies his assistant.
+That season saw the club become the new league's first champions, and also won the North Wales Challenge Cup for the first time in the club's history.
 To finalise an excellent season, they overcame South Wales Champions Abergavenny 2–1, in the only Welsh Non-League final.
-The following season, 1991–92, the club just failed to hold onto the title to become runners-up.
+The following season, 1991–92, the club just failed to hold onto the title.

 In 1993, the club became founder members of the League of Wales.
-The following season the club again moved to a new ground, back to the banks of the Dee Estuary.
-After five years in the League of Wales, with no main sponsorship and ground upkeep, the club lost its place in the League of Wales by becoming third from bottom, being relegated due to the League of Wales reducing the number of teams within the league under UEFA rules.
+The following season, the club again moved to a new ground, back to the banks of the Dee Estuary.
+After five years in the League of Wales, with no main sponsorship and ground upkeep, the club lost its place in the league after finishing third from bottom, being relegated due to the League of Wales reducing the number of teams within the league under UEFA rules.

-Since then the club has been in the middle regions of the league with the 2004–05 season being one of its worst, finishing fourth from bottom.
-In the 2005–06 season the club produced a remarkable recovery, although being knocked out of cup competitions in early rounds the league was beyond anyone's expectations.
+Since then the club has been in the middle regions of the league, with the 2004–05 season being one of its worst, finishing fourth from bottom.
+In the 2005–06 season the club produced a remarkable recovery.
+Although they were knocked out of cup competitions in early rounds, the league was beyond anyone's expectations.
 The season got off to a good start with a home win, but inconsistency became a regular occurrence.
 That was until 22 October 2005 when a bad defeat at the hands of Ruthin Town turned the club's fortunes around, going 25 leagues games without defeat, the only blip being beaten by Denbigh Town in the N.W Challenge Cup.
-The club missed out on promotion to the Welsh Premier League by one point, although having had three points deducted for a non-fulfillment of a mid-week fixture at Gresford Ath.
+The club missed out on promotion to the Welsh Premier League by one point, having had three points deducted for a non-fulfillment of a mid-week fixture at Gresford Ath.